 \subsection{Discussion of results and methods}

-Let $M^n \to \R^{n+1}$ be a complete two-sided stable minimal immersion.
-The main difficulty with the stable Bernstein problem is that the extrinsic and intrinsic geometry of $M^n \to \R^{n+1}$ could be \emph{a priori} very complicated.
+Let $M^n \to \R^{n+1}$ be a complete, two-sided stable minimal immersion.
+The main difficulty in resolving the stable Bernstein problem is that the extrinsic and intrinsic geometry of $M^n \to \R^{n+1}$ could be \emph{a priori} very complicated.
 For example, if $g$ is the induced metric on $M$, the manifold $(M,g)$ might have exponential volume growth.
-Furthermore, stability of the immersion does not directly imply any pointwise curvature condition on $g$, while minimality only implies that $g$ has \emph{non-positive} scalar curvature via the traced Gauss equation.
+Furthermore, stability of the immersion does not directly imply any pointwise curvature condition on $g$, while minimality only implies that $g$ has \emph{non-positive} Ricci curvature via the Gauss equation.

 The strategy used in this article is motivated by the one developed by the first- and second-named authors for $M^3\to\R^4$ in \cite{CL:aniso}.
 More precisely, we let $g$ denote the induced metric on $M$ and consider the conformally changed metric $\tilde{g} = r^{-2}g$, where $r$ is the Euclidean distance function from the origin.
 This conformal change was first considered by Gulliver--Lawson in their study of isolated singularities in stable minimal hypersurfaces \cite{GL:conf}.
-Note that if $M$ is a flat hyperplane containing the origin, then $(M,\tilde g)$ will be the standard round cylinder $\R \times \mathbf{S}^{n-1}$.
+Note that if $M$ is a hyperplane containing the origin, then $(M,\tilde g)$ will be the standard round cylinder $\R \times \mathbf{S}^{n-1}$.

-The key insight of Gulliver--Lawson is that $\tilde{g}$ has uniformly positive scalar curvature in a weak spectral sense; namely, we have
+A key insight of Gulliver--Lawson is that $\tilde{g}$ has uniformly positive scalar curvature in a weak spectral sense; namely, we have